dzero1/Bootstrap-3-Alerts-for-jQuery/readme.md

 Need bootstrap alerts for your project?
 Not an issue, I have you covered.
 Below you will find documetion on how to use the jQuery Plugin.

-# How to use Bootstrap 3 and Bootstrap 4 Alerts for jQuery
+# How to use Bootstrap Alerts for jQuery

 ```css
 #alert .title {